Golden Entertainment Q1 2025 Earnings Call Transcript

 Charles Protell

-Now for some context on our property performance in the first quarter.
-The Strand experienced declining occupancy and spend primarily in February, resulting in a $3,000,000 EBITDA headwind from last year's Super Bowl.
-Occupancy was down 5% for the quarter, but down 13% in February, which obviously led to lower gaming, F and B and other revenues for the property.
+Occupancy was down 5% for the quarter, but down 13% in February, which obviously led to lower gaming, F&B, and other revenues for the property.
 However, in April, our hotel revenue is up on both higher occupancy and rate, which is driving improved EBITDA heading into Q2.
-Looking forward through May, Strat occupancy is pacing up 6% over last year at attractive rates and June is showing strength as well.
+Looking forward through May, STRAT occupancy is pacing up 6% over last year at attractive rates, and June is showing strength as well.
+Currently, Q2 is looking better than last year for the property, but without direct convention bookings at The STRAT, we have limited visibility beyond the next few months.
+In Laughlin, we increased EBITDA by reducing expenses and focusing on more profitable concerts at our smaller entertainment venue.
+We also targeted weekend promotional activities for driving customers, as well as continued to promote our midweek bingo for local guests, which allowed us to maintain our leading market share in Laughlin.

 Charles Protell